Angling at White Lough

 |Season||1 February to 31 December|

-deadbaiting for pike is permitted using one rod only and should be a minimum size of 100mm
+Deadbaiting for pike is allowed using one rod only and should be a minimum size of 100mm

 |Licence||DAERA game rod licence (even when fishing for pike): Game rod licence prices from DAERA|

 |Permit||DAERA game angling permit (even when fishing for pike): Game angling permit prices from DAERA|

 Walking and boating

 Visitors can walk around the shore, taking care to respect private land owners' adjoining land.
 Small boats are allowed but power boats are not.